 The UGG Ansley Moccasin quickly became a favorite amongst our testers for its silky and plush sheepskin liner and durability.
 Your foot receives a cozy hug each time you slip it on, which is heavenly.
 The outsole is rubber and stable, offering excellent traction on sidewalks, roads, and indoor hardwood floors.
 Plus, if you find yourself on gravel or walking over thorn-filled grasses, you won't feel anything underfoot.
 Whether you're doing chores or lounging around on the couch, it's a cozy companion that you'll be happy to have.
 After over a year of testing, it has shown very little compaction and still looks great; as a result, we dub it to be durable and high quality.
 The fit is true to size and a touch narrow at the toes.

 While we love this cozy contender (and can't seem to stop wearing it), there are a few drawbacks.
 The first is the higher price, and the second is its heavier weight.
 While we still found it sufficient for lounging around on the couch, some may be seeking a lighter option.
-This is our favorite for its excellent versatility and longevity that continues to impress us after over a year of testing.
+This is our favorite for its excellent versatility and longevity which continues to impress us after over a year of testing.

-The Deerfoam Velour Clog is a simple memory foam clog that touts a more durable construction than most in its price range.
+The Dearfoams Velour Clog is a simple memory foam clog that touts a more durable construction than most in its price range.
 The microfiber upper wraps around the foot, offering a silky, smooth texture against the skin.
 It'll easily fit with a pair of socks, with a true-to-size fit.
 The platform is fairly low to the ground and comes in a variety of size and color options.
 We especially like the price and performance, which makes it a great value.